-- Firstly, the number of beats per second should not exceed 80 bpm.
+- First, the number of beats per second should not exceed 80 bpm.
 A resting heart rate can be equal to 60-80 beats per minute.

-- Secondly, rhythm and sound should be stable.
+- Second, rhythm and sound should be stable.
 It should not have sharp changes in tempo or volume.

 Classical music is widely known to evoke emotions and also relax.
 Not all classical songs are soft and some are actually quite exhilarating.
 So choose your classical playlist wisely.